Fragility of the Kondo insulating gap against disorder: relevance to recent puzzles in topological Kondo insulators: Specific heat

 \section{Specific heat}

 In the following we outline the method and assumptions underlying the calculation of specific heat for the system studied.
-Our basic assumption underlying the treatment of the disordered system, lies in mapping the interacting disordered system onto an ensemble of independent, Anderson impurities, each of which is embedded into a bath via a hybridization function, that in turn depends on $\Delta_{ave}(\omega)$ and the local potentials, $\epsilon_{cj}$'s, as outlined in Appendix~\ref{app1}, by equations~\ref{Eq:Gc_app2},~\ref{Eq:Gf_app2},~\ref{Eq:latticeG} and~\ref{Eq:hyb}.
+The reader is also requested to see Ref.~\onlinecite{Costi_sp_ht}.
+Our basic assumption underlying the treatment of the disordered system, lies in mapping the interacting disordered system onto an ensemble of independent, Anderson impurities, each of which is embedded into a bath via a hybridization function, that in turn depends on $\Delta_{ave}(\omega)$ and the local potentials, $\epsilon_{dj}$'s, as outlined in Appendix~\ref{app1}, by equations~\ref{Eq:Gc_app2},~\ref{Eq:Gf_app2},~\ref{Eq:latticeG} and~\ref{Eq:hyb}.
 The specific heat for the original system is then calculated by taking the average over the single-impurity results with the appropriate distribution function, which in the current case is a Gaussian.
 The calculation of specific heat would thus involve the computation of the total energies of the ensemble of Anderson impurities, such that $C_v(T)=\frac{\partial E_{ave}}{\partial T}$, where $E_{ave}$ is the disorder averaged energy of the system.
 In the following, we outline the equations determining the total energy calculation of a single impurity Anderson model.

 The single impurity Anderson model is represented as,